Artour64/interval-finder/readme.md

 # Interval Finder
 A CLI tool for finding musical just intonation interval ratios.
-To do more analysis on an interval you found, may use the [interval-finder](https://github.com/Artour64/interval-info) project.
+To do more analysis on an interval you found, may use the [interval-finder](https://github.com/Artour64/interval-info) tool.

 ## Arguments
 Running without arguments displays the help message.